-Join educator and farmer, Mark Gostkiewics, as he explains the magic of no-till gardening and sustainable organic practices that will make gardening a joy for the whole family.
+Join master gardener and educator, Mark Gostkiewics, as he explains the magic of no-till gardening and sustainable organic practices that will make gardening a joy for the whole family.

 No-till gardening is a method where you don't disrupt the soil structure by tilling, turning over, or breaking it up every year.
 This is important as soil structure is delicate and can be easily damaged.
 A rototiller can be used once to start a garden, but over time, tilling can lead to oxygen deprivation, nutrient loss, weed growth, and disruption of beneficial fungal networks in the soil.